quadratecode/piccolaw-apps/README.md

 # About

 A collection of web apps to (partially) automate common legal problems.
 Built with [PyWebIO](https://github.com/pywebio/PyWebIO) and currently hosted on my personal website [piccolaw.ch](www.piccolaw.ch).
-Licensed under the the EUPL-1.2 only.
+Licensed under the EUPL-1.2 only.

 Currently under development and subject to change.